QingZ11/nebula-website/content/en/posts/practice-jepsen-test-framework-in-nebula-graph/index.md

 Specify the  types of faults you want to inject to the system in the Nemesis component.
 Some common ones include partition-random-halves and kill-node.

-5. **Configure worker thread paramters**
+5. **Configure worker thread parameters**

 Configure the operations within the worker thread in the generator process, as well as the time interval of each operation and each fault injection.

 ## Running Jepsen Test on Nebula Graph

 Nebula Graph has three  components: meta layer, graph layer, and storage layer.
 The three layers work as a whole for Nebula Graph service to run normally.

 The Jepsen test is mainly on the storage layer.